 Section V: Parking Permits and Allocation of Lots

-1. Faculty/Staff: Parking permits allow for parking in designated spaces in the following lots: Gateway; Erdman, Campus Center; Athletics; Campus Safety; West House; English House; Russian Center; Rockefeller Courtyard; Rhoads; School of Social Work.
+1. Faculty/Staff: Parking permits allow for parking in designated spaces in the following lots: Gateway, Erdman, Merion, Radnor, Athletics, Campus Safety, West House, English House, Russian Center, Rockefeller Courtyard, Rhoads, Cambrian Row, Bettws-y-Coed, and Graduate School of Social Work and Social Research.

 2. Resident Students: Parking permits allow for parking in designated spaces in the following lots: Brecon; Batten, Erdman lower lot, and Gateway near HR (lower lot- all spaces have a parking sign for Residents).
-Overflow parking is available in the Athletics Lot.
-Resident student parking is not permitted in the Radnor lot or at the Campus Center.
+Radnor lot along the fence facing New Gulph Road.

 3. Commuter Students: Parking permits allow for parking in designated spaces in the following lots: Campus Center Radnor lot (Blue Dots); Graduate School of Social Work and Social Research.
 Overflow parking is available in the Athletics Lot, and Brecon /Batten lots.